ItsOpaz/ohjelmointi2/README.md

-Ohjelmointi 2: Perusteet / Programming 2: Basics
+Programming 2: Basics

-Syksy/Fall 2019
+Fall 2019

-Tämä repo sisältää opiskelijalle jaettavat materiaalit.
-This repository contains materials for students.
+Folder Student contains the answers to the course assignments